alesgerov/rest-api-client/README.md

 # rest-api-client

 Hello.
 It is simple rest client.
-I used RestTemplate in spring with some dummy data.
+I used RestTemplate and Webflux(WebClient class) in spring with some dummy data.
 From link i got data and showed in my application.

 - I used this link for getting  data: https://jsonplaceholder.typicode.com/